POWER PLANT MAINTENANCE TECHNICIAN, Q20

 This is the journeyman level where incumbents perform at the full performance level in the assigned craft.
 Incumbents at this level will have oversight and training responsibilities for apprentices.

 Knowledge, Skills and Abilities required at this level include significant knowledge of the basic principles of the assigned craft; of the operations of mechanical equipment and machinery utilized in an electrical generating plan; of the methods, materials, tools and equipment used in maintaining power station equipment; and of the occupational hazards and safety precautions of the craft.
 Ability is required to establish and maintain effective working relationships with others; to understand mechanical problems and repair procedures; to use mechanical tools and equipment; and to read and interpret blueprints, sketches and written instructions.

 Education and Experience requirements at this level consist of those identified in Level I plus one additional year of qualifying experience

 Level III Code: Q20C Salary Band: N

-This is the specialist level where employees either serve as a lead worker or perform the most complex tasks for the assigned craft; they will provide technical training for other employees in the assigned craft, or serves in a specialized role conducting state inspections.
+This is the specialist level where employees perform the most complex tasks for the assigned craft; they will provide technical training for other employees in the assigned craft, or serves in a specialized role conducting state inspections.

 Knowledge, Skills and Abilities required at this level include those identified in Level II plus ability is required to train subordinate employees.